jackoalan/PSPL/Extensions/PMDLFormat/Specification.md

 ### General Drawing Index Buffer Format ###

-* Relative offset to element-buffer (32-bit word)
 * Pre-allocated space to store graphics-API object-pointer to element buffer (pointer space)
 * Mesh count (32-bit word)
 * Mesh offset array
     * Mesh-array-relative offset (32-bit word)
 * Mesh array (each variable length)
-    * Shader index (32-bit word)
-        * Selects a SHA1 from the table at end of file
-        * also used to determine UV-attribute count
     * Primitive count (32-bit word)
     * Primitive array
         * (`PAR1` only) index of skin structure to be bound (32-bit word)